RancidDax/namazu.tools/top.md

 ### Hello World

 This mechanic assigns **a lot** of debuffs to players.
-Thankfully, most of them can be ignored as they will resolve themselves simply by doing the mechanic and are only present as fail conditions for doing it *incorrectly*.
+Thankfully, a few of them can be ignored as they will resolve themselves simply by doing the mechanic and are only present as fail conditions for doing it *incorrectly*.

 For those interested I've attached the ignorable debuffs in the dropdown below: